 Malmsten Swedish Goggles

-If you’re a minimalist or looking for a low-profile, affordable option, these Swedish goggles from Malmsten are a quality choice.
-Schimmelpfenning recommends these to her swimmers as a no-frills classic, noting they are affordable and offer excellent peripheral vision.
+If you’re a minimalist or are looking for a low-profile, affordable option, these Swedish goggles made by Malmsten are a quality choice.
+Schimmelpfenning recommends this to her swimmers as a no-frills classic, noting they are affordable and offer excellent peripheral vision.

 Swimming Caps

 Another important swim essential is a proper swim cap.
-“Swim caps are used to both protect a swimmer’s hair and keep it out of your face when you are swimming, and they can also provide warmth if you are in a cold pool or outdoor water,” says Labrador.
+Choosing the right swim cap, whether made of silicone, latex, or spandex, helps to keep hair out of your face and reduce distractions while you swim.
+“Swim caps are used to both protect a swimmer’s hair and keep it out of your face when you are swimming, and they can also provide warmth if you are in a cold pool or outdoor water,” said Labrador.

 Here are a few quality swim cap options, based on your preference and budget.